lexik/LexikWorkflowBundle/README.md

 Let's we need to define a simple workflow to create and publish a post.
 First we have to create a draft, then an admin must validate this draft and after that it can be published.
 Once the post is published any user can unpublish it, and if the post is not published an admin can delete it.
-And let's say that if the validation to reach the published step fail we will go back to the draft step (this is just to use the "onInvalid" option).
+And let's say that if the validation to reach the published step fail we will go back to the draft step (this is just to use the "on_invalid" option).

 ```yaml
 # app/config/config.yml